DrewNull/optimizely-cms12-upgrade/README.md

 This blog post is not intended to be the definitive guide for ugprading an existing solution to .NET 5+, but rather a collection of learnings from misadventures in upgrading two Commerce 13 solutions to date.
-One the eve of .NET 5 falling out of LTS...

 ## Prerequisites